Survey shows downtown Portland employment is healthy

 - The number of bike commuters remains unchanged from 2015 at 5 percent.

 Downtown Clean & Safe District

-Downtown’s Clean & Safe District was created more than 20 years ago to support additional cleaning and security in the central city.
-The district, funded by downtown property owners and managers, includes 213 blocks in the central city, and also supports market research and retail recruitment and retention efforts.
+Downtown’s Clean & Safe District was created more than 25 years ago to support additional cleaning and security in the Central City.
+The district, funded by downtown property owners and managers, includes 213 blocks in the Central City, and also supports market research and retail recruitment and retention efforts.
 The district is managed by the Portland Business Alliance under the direction of the district’s board of directors.
-Learn more at http://www.cleanandsafepdx.com/.
+Learn more at www.cleanandsafepdx.com.